Electromagnetic Field (Part 1)

 9. How can the direction of the force on a current-carrying wire be determined in an electromagnetic field?
 A. By using Fleming's Right-Hand Rule B. By aligning the wires along the north-south axis C. By observing the color of the wire D. By applying Fleming's Left-Hand Rule Answer: D. By applying Fleming's Left-Hand Rule

-Wondering what past questions for this topic looks like?
-Here are a number of questions about Electromagnetic Field (Part 1) from previous years
+Nna, you dey wonder how past questions for this topic be?
+Here be some questions about Electromagnetic Field (Part 1) from previous years.

 Which of the following is a non-renewable energy source?